fkapsahili/datavislab/matplotlib_tut/README.md

 * [Part 5: Artists](https://github.zhaw.ch/wagb/datavislab/tree/main/matplotlib_tut/Matplotlib_Tut-Part5-Artists.ipynb)
 * [Part 6: mpl_toolkits](https://github.zhaw.ch/wagb/datavislab/tree/main/matplotlib_tut/Matplotlib_Tut-Part6-mpl_toolkits.ipynb)

+Note: Parts 0 and 6 are optional.
+You'll find the exercises within the Jupyter Notebooks.

 # Installation
 All you need is matplotlib jupyter installed.
 You can use your favorite Python package installer for this: